Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalJan.md

 Today I mostly reviewed some user stories and learning stories.
 I also started with my own learning story and one of my user stories was merged.

 Tomorrow back at school I will look into the PowerBI situation again.
 I really hope to then be able to make use of the online version.
 If not I will contact one of my lecturers to discuss the problem.
 Darian already talked about an alternative route we could take, so that could be the last resort.

+### 5/15/2025

+Today we as a team have the sprint review with our